A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Asymptotics

-\end{cor} \begin{proof} First notice that $y$ must be non-decreasing.
-This proves the lower bound.
-To prove the upper bound we can follow the proof of lemma \ref{asymptotics}, however this time we only consider the subregions in the first quadrant of the phase diagram
+\end{cor} \begin{proof} Notice that $y$ must be non-decreasing, which proves the lower bound.
+For the upper bound, we follow the proof of Lemma \ref{asymptotics}.
+This time, however, we only consider the subregions